I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfsync/nf-wdfsync-wdfwaitlockcreate.md

 <p>This method also might return other <a href="https://msdn.microsoft.com/library/windows/hardware/ff557697">NTSTATUS values</a>.</p>

 ## -remarks
 <p>The <b>WdfWaitLockCreate</b> method creates a framework wait-lock object.
-After creating a wait-lock object, a driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff551168">WdfWaitLockAcquire</a> to acquire the lock and <a href="https://msdn.microsoft.com/library/windows/hardware/ff556116">WdfWaitLockRelease</a> to release the lock.</p>
+After creating a wait-lock object, a driver can call <a href="..\wdfsync\nf-wdfsync-wdfwaitlockacquire.md">WdfWaitLockAcquire</a> to acquire the lock and <a href="wdf.wdfwaitlockrelease">WdfWaitLockRelease</a> to release the lock.</p>

-<p>By default, the new wait-lock object's parent is the framework driver object that the <a href="https://msdn.microsoft.com/library/windows/hardware/ff547175">WdfDriverCreate</a> method created.
-You can use the <b>ParentObject</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552400">WDF_OBJECT_ATTRIBUTES</a> structure to specify a different parent.
+<p>By default, the new wait-lock object's parent is the framework driver object that the <a href="..\wdfdriver\nf-wdfdriver-wdfdrivercreate.md">WdfDriverCreate</a> method created.
+You can use the <b>ParentObject</b> member of the <a href="..\wdfobject\ns-wdfobject--wdf-object-attributes.md">WDF_OBJECT_ATTRIBUTES</a> structure to specify a different parent.
 The framework deletes the wait-lock object when it deletes the parent object.
 If your driver does not change the default parent, the driver should delete the wait-lock object when it has finished using the object; otherwise, the object will remain until the I/O manager unloads your driver. </p>

 <p>For more information about wait locks, see <a href="wdf.synchronization_techniques_for_wdf_drivers">Synchronization Techniques for Framework-Based Drivers</a>.</p>

-<p>The following code example initializes a <a href="https://msdn.microsoft.com/library/windows/hardware/ff552400">WDF_OBJECT_ATTRIBUTES</a>, specifies that the wait lock's parent object will be a device object, and calls <b>WdfWaitLockCreate</b>.</p>

-<p>The <b>WdfWaitLockCreate</b> method creates a framework wait-lock object.
-After creating a wait-lock object, a driver can call <a href="https://msdn.microsoft.com/library/windows/hardware/ff551168">WdfWaitLockAcquire</a> to acquire the lock and <a href="https://msdn.microsoft.com/library/windows/hardware/ff556116">WdfWaitLockRelease</a> to release the lock.</p>

-<p>By default, the new wait-lock object's parent is the framework driver object that the <a href="https://msdn.microsoft.com/library/windows/hardware/ff547175">WdfDriverCreate</a> method created.
-You can use the <b>ParentObject</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff552400">WDF_OBJECT_ATTRIBUTES</a> structure to specify a different parent.
-The framework deletes the wait-lock object when it deletes the parent object.
-If your driver does not change the default parent, the driver should delete the wait-lock object when it has finished using the object; otherwise, the object will remain until the I/O manager unloads your driver. </p>

-<p>For more information about wait locks, see <a href="wdf.synchronization_techniques_for_wdf_drivers">Synchronization Techniques for Framework-Based Drivers</a>.</p>

-<p>The following code example initializes a <a href="https://msdn.microsoft.com/library/windows/hardware/ff552400">WDF_OBJECT_ATTRIBUTES</a>, specifies that the wait lock's parent object will be a device object, and calls <b>WdfWaitLockCreate</b>.</p>
+<p>The following code example initializes a <a href="..\wdfobject\ns-wdfobject--wdf-object-attributes.md">WDF_OBJECT_ATTRIBUTES</a>, specifies that the wait lock's parent object will be a device object, and calls <b>WdfWaitLockCreate</b>.</p>

 ## -requirements
 <table>